-At times, a test may need to be voided due to a variety of reasons. (i.e., Sign-in by wrong student, incorrect accommodations applied, cheating, etc.) The STC or LAC may VOID the test and reassign a new test if necessary.
-A test placed in a VOID status will need a reason (Exemption) for voiding, and that test will NOT be scored.
+At times, a test may need to be voided due to a variety of reasons. (i.e., sign-in by wrong student, incorrect accommodations applied, cheating, etc.) The LAC may Void the test and reassign a new test if necessary.
+A test placed in a Void status will need a reason (exemption) for voiding, and that test will NOT be scored.
+Please reach out to your LAC if you need a test voided.